 The company was founded by Julius Bagel (1826-1900) in 1855 and was taken over in 1891 by his son Julius Bagel junior (1861-1929).
 It went into bankruptcy in 1924.
 There is still a printers’ company “A. Bagel GmbH & Co.
 KG” in Düsseldorf; however, it belongs to a different branch of the same family.
 Unfortunately we have no further information about Julius Bagel as a publisher or his company.

 The model seems to have been constructed with a later addition of a screw and rudder in mind, which would presumably be made from a different material.
 This and the somewhat weird shape of the underwater part of the model let us assume that it was meant as an affordable alternative to the tin models which were very popular at the time, but also quite expensive.
 One sheet carries a note that the built model should be coated with spirit varnish.
 It seems certain that, assuming an appropriate finish, the model would swim, so we can safely assume that it was meant to be used as a toy floating on a lake, not just as a model to look at.

-The “Modellwerft” magazine 12/2021 will have an extensive building report with many photos of the building progress.
+The “Modellwerft” magazine 12/2021 published an extensive building report with many photos of the building progress.